Pregnant Student Rights under Title IX

 Grievance Process for Pregnant Students

-Pregnant students who wish to voice their concern or file a complaint should contact the Dean of Enrollment Management/Ombudsman office in SC 275 or by emailing email@example.com.
+Pregnant students who wish to voice their concern or file a complaint should contact the Dean of Enrollment Management/Ombudsman office in SC 275 for further assistance and information call at 734-973-3328 or email at firstname.lastname@example.org.

 ADA/EEO/Title IX/Section 504 Compliance Statements Washtenaw Community College does not discriminate on the basis of race, sex, color, religion, national origin, age, disability, height, weight, marital status, or veteran status in provision of its educational programs and services or in employment opportunities and benefits.
 WCC is committed to compliance in all of its activities and services with the requirements of Title IX of the Educational Amendments of 1972, Public Act 453, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964 as amended, Public Act 220, and the Americans with Disabilities Act of 1990.